pystardust/ani-cli/README.md

 `sudo ani-cli -U` to update on Linux, Mac and Android.
 On Windows, run gitbash as administrator then there type `ani-cli -U`.
 If after this the issue persists then open an issue.

+## New in v4

+V4 was a complete rewrite, which is why it took so long.

+The user interface is now powered by [fzf](https://github.com/junegunn/fzf), tho it may be changed to [gum](https://github.com/charmbracelet/gum) in an upcoming version.

 ## Install

 #### Users of V3.2 or the v3.2.x series should uninstall before upgrading